-Until I was 24 I shared almost everything, but I don’t have the need to do that anymore!
+Until I was 24 I shared almost everything, but I don’t need to do that anymore!

 A big part of my work is sharing my own journey of recovering from child abuse, codependency and heavy stress.
 I share my journey of having a prosperous, successful and stress-free life where I can fulfill my full potential.
 I’m totally fine doing this, and something I’d chosen to do – like I chose to take my Business from Danish to English.

-I had experience the ugly side of this…
+I had experienced the ugly side of this…

 I have family members who don’t wish me well.
-They love digging after dirt, they can use against me and my loved ones.
+They love digging after dirt; they can use against my loved ones and me.
 And if they don’t can find any dirt, they’re taking something completely innocent and twist and turn it into something horrible.
 It’s a matter of protection.